Things to do in Leicestershire

 Leicestershire - in the East Midlands of England - is a fascinating county to visit.

-It's a city which has moved with the times too - the National Space Centre is to be found here and it makes a fascinating counter to the wealth of historical interest.
+It's a city which has moved with the times too - the National Space Centre is to be found here and it makes a fascinating contrast with the wealth of historical interest in the county.

 Leicestershire's countryside is varied: There are country parks, pretty villages and historic market towns along with plenty of attractions to interest all the family.